CitiesSkylinesMods/DocumentationWiki/Writerside/topics/City-and-District-Policies.md

 * **Main Park** (Park areas in Park Life DLC)
     * Increases number of visitors to park
 * **Match Security** (Stadiums in Match Day DLC)
-    * Less crime = less police and prison vehicles
+    * Less crime = fewer police and prison vehicles
 * **Night tours** (Park areas in Park Life DLC)
     * Park gets 30% more custom at night (more traffic)
     * Note: Not sure if it actually affects traffic that much